kNelakonda/cse15l-lab-reports/Lab-Report-1.md

 The above commands were all for work locally, but now that we can access another computer remotely, we can transfer files between them.
 We'll create a java program first that helps show us where we are in our directories, and copy that file over from our local computer to the remote one.
 We'll name the file `WhereAmI.java`

 Here is the code:

 ![Image](JavaCode.png)

-To run this file, make sure you are in the directory where the .java file is located, and then type in terminal:
+To run this file, make sure you are in the directory where the .java file is located, and then, if you have java, type in terminal:

 ![Image](JavaCompile.png)

+Now, let's copy the file that was just made to the remote computer we ssh'd into earlier.
+To do this, write the command:
+`scp WhereAmI.java cs15lfa22cj@ieng6.ucsd.edu:~/`
+Replace the cj with the letters from your username, and enter your password when prompted.

+From here, `ssh` back into ieng6 like you did earlier, and type `ls`.
+You should see `WhereAmI.java` in the directory.
+Run the program with the java instructions from above.
+If you weren't able to earlier, you can do so now.
+Your output should look different from when you ran the java program locally (if you could).
+The program is outputting the operating system type, the user name, and home directory name, and the current working directory name.